 Love of Beauty Without Love of Holiness

-Dr. Hoeh stated in a sermon delivered in the Pasadena auditorium, August 15, 1987, quoting he said, "You would be surprised how often the work of God internally mirrors the problems externally.
+Dr. Hoeh stated in a sermon delivered in the Pasadena auditorium, August 15, 1987, "You would be surprised how often the work of God internally mirrors the problems externally.
 I do not think we realize how often this is true."

 In one sense, it is a shame that this observation could even be made because it means that the people in the church are not much different than the people in the world.
-Church members believe (at least they say they believe) things different from the world, but the attitude and the conduct are not sufficiently changed by those beliefs to make much difference.
+Church members believe—at least they say they believe—things that are different from the world, but the attitude and the conduct are not sufficiently changed by those beliefs to make much difference.

 Looked at from another perspective, it makes perfect sense because all of us have come from the world and therefore we bring what we are into the church.
 It is inevitable that we should reflect the same problems outside.
 Taking both of these possibilities together is a concern because the world is Babylon.
 It is our responsibility to come out of it and be converted from what it is.

 In I Corinthians 10:11-13, Paul wrote:

 I Corinthians 10:11-13 Now all these things happened unto them for ensamples: and they are written for our admonition, upon whom the ends of the world are come.
 Wherefore let him that thinks he stands take heed lest he fall.
 There has no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that you are able; but will with the temptation also make a way to escape, that you may be able to bear it.

 I think that we would all agree that we are living in a unique time.
 Verse 11 is not translated as well as it could be (at least in one phrase).
 It says, "They are written for our admonition upon whom the ends of the world are come."
 The word "world" is not mistranslated in one sense, but it is really literally mistranslated because it is better understood as "ages"—upon whom the end of the ages.
 It is, incidentally, plural.